Erica Jong: Career

 Jong is best known for her first novel, Fear of Flying (1973), which created a sensation with its frank treatment of a woman's sexual desires, through an account of Isadora Wing, a woman in her late twenties, searching for who she is and where she is going.
 Jong employed psychological and humorous descriptive elements, rich cultural and literary references, frank depictions of and ruminations on sex.

-The book addresses some of the conflicts that were arising for women in late 1960s and early 1970s America-of womanhood, femininity, sex, and relationships, versus the quest for freedom and purpose.
+The book addresses some of the conflicts that were arising for women in late 1960s and early 1970s America – of womanhood, femininity, sex, and relationships, versus the quest for freedom and purpose.
 The saga of the thwarted fulfillment of Isadora Wing continues in two further novels, How to Save Your Own Life (1977) and Parachutes and Kisses (1984).

 Personal life

 After her first two marriages ended in divorce, Jong married novelist and educator Jonathan Fast in 1977, son of novelist Howard Fast.
 Their marriage was described in How to Save Your Own Life and Parachutes and Kisses.
 She and Jonathan Fast have a daughter, Molly Jong-Fast.
 Jong's third marriage also ended in divorce.
 Jong and Kenneth David Burrows, a New York litigator, were married until his death on December 14, 2023.
-Molly Jong-Fast wrote a memoir about her relationship with her mother, entitled How to Lose Your Mother.
+Molly Jong-Fast wrote a memoir about her relationship with her mother, titled How to Lose Your Mother.
 It was published in 2025.

 Jong lived on an army base in Heidelberg, West Germany for three years (1966–69) with her second husband.
 She was a frequent visitor to Venice, Italy, and wrote about the city in her novel Shylock's Daughter.
 She lived in an apartment on the Upper East Side of Manhattan until 2023, and has also owned a house in Connecticut.
 In 2007, her literary archive was acquired by Columbia University in Manhattan.

 Jong is mentioned in "Highlands", the closing song of Bob Dylan's Grammy Award-winning album Time Out of Mind (1997), as one of the "women authors" whose books the narrator reads.
 She is satirized on the MC Paul Barman track "N.O.W.", in which the rapper fantasizes about a young leftist carrying a fictitious Jong book titled America's Wrong.
 In 2008, Jong wrote in support of same-sex marriage, saying that "It certainly promotes stability and family... it's certainly good for kids."

 In the early 2020s, Jong was diagnosed with dementia.
 As of 2025, she lives in a nursing home in Manhattan.